 PhD scholarship at the Department of Political Science, University of Copenhagen (UCPH)

-Applications are invited for PhD scholarships at the Department of Political Science, University of Copenhagen.
+Applications are invited for one or more PhD scholarships at the Department of Political Science.
 Enrolment will be at the Faculty of Social Sciences under Copenhagen Graduate School of Social Sciences.

-The position starting date is 1 September 2021.
+The position starting date is on 1 September 2023.